GRAND CANYON HIKING & BACKPACKING TOURS

-Wildland Trekking guided Grand Canyon hiking and backpacking tours are adventurous, fun, convenient ways to explore and discover Grand Canyon National Park.
+Wildland Trekking guided Grand Canyon hiking tours and Grand Canyon backpacking trips are adventurous, fun, convenient ways to explore and discover Grand Canyon National Park.
 Hike with our expert Grand Canyon hiking guides, enjoy exceptional cuisine, use top-of-the-line gear, and experience the best of the Grand Canyon!

 Top Grand Canyon Trips

 - Guides Choice – Hermit Loop

 - Top South Rim – Grand Canyon Classic

 - Top North Rim – Wonders of the Canyon

 - Most Famous Trip – Rim to Rim

 - Best Summer Tour – Indian Garden Trek

 - Most Remote – Kanab Creek